pitivi/pitivi/docs/GSoC_Ideas.md

 To create a detailed proposal, use [GNOME's GSoC application template](https://wiki.gnome.org/Outreach/SummerOfCode/Students#Fill_out_the_Application).

+## Focus on the music
+ * Brief explanation: Often people want to pick a nice tune and then sync their weekend clips on it.
+To make this easy, Pitivi can detect the beats using a 3rd party library, and allow aligning and cutting the clips to the beat.
+It might sound easy, but the entire experience should be super-polished so everybody can do it.
+ * Requirements: Python, C. Minimal experience contributing to Pitivi.
+ * Mentor: Mathieu Duponchelle

+## Face blurring
+ * Brief explanation: We should make it easy to blur faces.
+We can use an existing 3rd party plugin to analyze the video and report the location of the faces.
+The resulting data can be used to blur a specific face.
+The challenge is making this process as friendly as possible.
+ * Requirements: Python.
+Minimal experience contributing to Pitivi.
+ * Mentor: Mathieu Duponchelle

 ## Media Library improvements
  * Brief explanation: The first task would be to refactor the Media Library, to [replace the two separate widgets](https://gitlab.gnome.org/GNOME/pitivi/issues/1343) we use for the list view and the icon view with a single flexible [Gtk.FlowBox](https://lazka.github.io/pgi-docs/#Gtk-3.0/classes/FlowBox.html#Gtk.FlowBox) widget.
 The second task would be to [allow basic tagging of clips in the Media Library](https://gitlab.gnome.org/GNOME/pitivi/issues/537), and extend the search functionality to work on tags.
 The remaining time could be allocated to prepare for advanced clips filtering in the Media Library, based on tags.
  * Requirements: Python, eye for detail.
 Minimal experience contributing to Pitivi.